K2: Name

 The name K2 is derived from the notation used by the Great Trigonometrical Survey of British India.
-Thomas Montgomerie made the first survey of the Karakoram from Mount Haramukh, some 130 mi to the south, and sketched the two most prominent peaks, labeling them K1 and K2, where the K stands for Karakoram.
+Thomas Montgomerie made the first survey of the Karakoram from Mount Haramukh, some 130 mi to the south, and sketched the two most prominent peaks, labelling them K1 and K2, where the K stands for Karakoram.

 The policy of the Great Trigonometrical Survey was to use local names for mountains wherever possible (Note: The most obvious exception to this policy was Mount Everest, where the Tibetan name Chomolungma (Qomolongma) was probably known, but ignored in order to pay tribute to George Everest.
 See Curran, pp. 29–30) and K1 was found to be known locally as Masherbrum.
 K2, however, appeared not to have acquired a local name—possibly due to its remoteness.
 The mountain is not visible from Askole, one of the highest settlements on the way to the mountain, nor from the nearest habitation to the north.
 K2 is only fleetingly glimpsed from the end of the Baltoro Glacier, beyond which few local people would have ventured.
 The name Chogori, derived from two Balti words, chhogo ཆོ་གྷའོ་ ("big") and ri རི ("mountain") (چھوغوری) has been suggested as a local name, but evidence for its widespread use is scant.
 It may have been a compound name invented by Western explorers or simply a bemused reply to the question "What's that called?"
 It does, however, form the basis for the name Qogir (乔戈里峰 (喬戈里峰, Qiáogēlǐ Fēng)) by which Chinese authorities officially refer to the peak.
 Other local names have been suggested including Lamba Pahar ("Tall Mountain" in Urdu) and Dapsang, but these are not widely used.

 With the mountain lacking a local name, the name Mount Godwin-Austen was suggested in honour of Henry Godwin-Austen, an early explorer of the area.
 While the name was rejected by the Royal Geographical Society, it was used on several maps and continues to be used occasionally.

 The surveyor's mark, K2, therefore continues to be the name by which the mountain is commonly known.
 It is now also used in the Balti language, rendered as Kechu or Ketu (کے چو, کے ٹو).
 The Italian climber Fosco Maraini argued in his account of the ascent of Gasherbrum IV that while the name of K2 owes its origin to chance, its clipped, impersonal nature is highly appropriate for such a remote and challenging mountain.
 He concluded that it was: